CritiSense: Critical Digital Literacy and Resilience Against Misinformation: Conclusions

 \section{Conclusions}

 We presented \textsc{CritiSense}, a mobile-first media-literacy app that delivers technique-focused prebunking and practical verification skills through short, interactive exercises with explanation-rich feedback. \textsc{CritiSense} is, to our knowledge, the first effort of this kind released in multiple languages, starting with Arabic and English and extending to additional seven languages.
-A formative usability study with 93 users shows strong user experience, including high usability (Navigation M=4.20; Ease-of-use M=4.43), high satisfaction (83.9\% positive), and excellent internal consistency of the evaluation instrument (Cronbach’s $\alpha=0.921$).
+A formative usability study with 93 users shows strong user experience, including high usability (Navigation M=4.20; ease-of-use M=4.43), high satisfaction (83.9\% positive), excellent internal consistency of the evaluation instrument (Cronbach's $\alpha=0.92$) $+10.3\%$ relative) gain in quiz accuracy after app use.
 Qualitative feedback further validates the chapter$\rightarrow$quiz learning loop and highlights functionality improvements.
-Overall, these findings support \textsc{CritiSense} as a practical, scalable platform for multilingual prebunking in everyday settings, and motivate future work on long-term learning durability, behavioral outcomes, and stronger multimodal analysis.
+Overall, these findings support \textsc{CritiSense} as a scalable multilingual prebunking platform and motivate future work on long-term learning, behavioral impact, and multimodal analysis.

 \paragraph{Limitations.} \textsc{CritiSense} is designed to strengthen awareness and skills for recognizing fake news, mis/disinformation, and propaganda.
 Our current evaluation is a pilot mixed-method study focused on usability, engagement, and short-term learning signals; it does not yet measure long-term retention or real-world behavioral change (e.g., sharing on users’ own platforms).
+The app presently covers a curated set of techniques and item types, and the content requires ongoing updates and localization.

+To support scalability, the platform adopts a modular design: lessons, quizzes, and Practice scenarios are stored as structured content, allowing rapid updates without requiring app-store re-releases.
+We are also piloting an LLM-assisted authoring workflow, where generated lesson drafts are curated and validated by expert reviewers, enabling faster adaptation to emerging narratives while maintaining content quality.

-The app presently covers a curated set of techniques and item types.
-The content requires ongoing updates and localization.
-While our design is intended to support across topics, however, we do not claim broad generalization across all domains or user groups, and larger longitudinal and cross-cultural studies are needed.
-Finally, \textsc{CritiSense} complements platform detection and fact-checking rather than replacing them.
+While the design aims to generalize across topics, we do not claim coverage across all domains or user groups, and larger longitudinal and cross-cultural studies are needed.
+Finally, \textsc{CritiSense} is intended to complement platform detection and fact-checking systems not to replace them.